auhowielau/hu-lab/content/zh/authors/qishenwang/_index.md

 ---
 # Display name
-title: 游强
+title: 王麒深
-weight: 114
+weight: 180

 # Username (this should match the folder name)
 authors:
-- qiangyou
+- qishenwang

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: 博士阶段</br>中科院自动化所
+role: 实习</br>燕山大学

 # Organizations/Affiliations
 organizations: